Oxa-noribogaine

 Oxa-noribogaine is an atypical κ-opioid receptor agonist of the "oxa-iboga" family and a synthetic benzofuran analogue of noribogaine.
 Although it still binds to hERG with similar avidity as noribogaine, it appears to be devoid of the proarrhythmic side effects of noribogaine.

+Pharmacology

+Pharmacodynamics

-The drug has analgesic effects as a potent atypical κ-opioid receptor partial agonist and, opposed to typical κ-opioid receptor agonists, is characterized by the absence of pro-depressant effects.
-It induces a robust κ-opioid receptor-dependent increase in GDNF protein levels in the ventral tegmental area and medial prefrontal cortex.
+Oxa-noribogaine acts as an atypical κ-opioid receptor (KOR) partial agonist similarly to noribogaine but shows dramatically increased potency and selectivity compared to noribogaine (EC_{50} = 43 nM vs. 6,100 nM, respectively; 142-fold difference).
+It produces analgesic effects in animals, but unlike conventional KOR agonists, does not produce aversive or pro-depressive effects.
+The drug induces a robust KOR-dependent increase in GDNF levels in the ventral tegmental area (VTA) and medial prefrontal cortex (mPFC).
 After a single dose or short-term treatment, oxa-noribogaine induces long-lasting suppression of opioid drug-seeking behavior in rodent relapse models.
 It also counteracts persistent opioid-induced hyperalgesia.
+In addition, oxa-noribogaine decreases alcohol consumption in rodents.

+History

-Oxa-noribogaine was first described in the literature in 2015, and was then further described in 2024.
+Oxa-noribogaine was first described in the scientific literature in 2015.
+Subsequently, it was further described in 2024.